opsmatters/newrelic-api/src/main/java/com/opsmatters/newrelic/api/README.md

 Other operations have also been included for Synthetics alert conditions:
 * list(policyId): returns all Synthetics alert conditions for the given policy id.
-* show(policyId,id): returns the Synthetics alert condition for the given policy id and condition id.
+* show(policyId,conditionId): returns the Synthetics alert condition for the given policy id and condition id.
-* delete(id): deletes the Synthetics alert condition with the given id.
+* delete(conditionId): deletes the Synthetics alert condition with the given id.

 ### Alerts Infrastructure Conditions
 To add a critical infrastructure alert condition for disk utilisation > 80%, instantiate a condition object and then pass it to the "create" operation: